-One major struggle for small business owners is finding time to set solid, achievable business goals.
+One major struggle for small business owners is finding time to set business goals that are solid and achievable.
 As a membership business owner, it's easy to get so caught up in the day-to-day tasks that you find yourself worrying rather than preparing for the future.

 It can be tempting to approach your membership business as a daily grind consisting of trying to make conversions and getting new customers, throwing together a few social media posts, and sending out a few emails.